hyeonji0831/CPE_machine_learning_prediction/README.md

         source("R code for Table 1.R")
         ```
     - **Python Notebook:**
-      - Open `Python code for Table 3,4.ipynb` in Jupyter Notebook or Google Colab and run the cells sequentially to perform the analysis and generate the results.
+      - Open `Python code for Table 3,4.ipynb` in Google Colab or Jupyter Notebook and run the cells sequentially to perform the analysis and generate the results.

 3. **Additional Installation for Windows Users:**
     - If you are using Windows, you might need to install Rtools to compile packages from source:
       - Download and install Rtools from [CRAN](https://cran.r-project.org/bin/windows/Rtools/).
       - After installation, add Rtools to your system PATH.
-      -

 ## Code Description

 ### R Scripts